 After mixing the above in a glass container, cover and set in a slightly warm area in your kitchen overnight.

 Mix the flour and water & autolyse – 8:30 a.m.

 A few new things I’ve added to this bread that are different from my previous entries: wheat germ and high extraction flour.

-Wheat germ is a part of the wheatberry that contains a high amount of essential nutrients (Vitamin E, folate, zinc, etc.) and is a great source of added fiber.
+Wheat germ is a part of the wheat berry that contains a high amount of essential nutrients (Vitamin E, folate, zinc, etc.) and is an excellent source of added fiber.
 I’ve experimented with using wheat germ in the past and have had great success with increased fermentation (remember my comment about more nutrients for your yeast to consume?).
 I honestly think this recipe would do just fine without it if you don’t have it on hand.

 The astute reader might say to themselves: “hey you made a big deal about retaining all the essential nutrients in whole wheat flour, now you’re removing all of the bran!”
 Well, I suppose that statement does hold some merit.
-However, keep in mind we are not removing all of the bran, just the really large particles.
+However, keep in mind we are not removing all of the bran, just the huge particles.
 With this high extraction flour, you’re going to be somewhere in between whole wheat (100% of the wheatberry retained) and sifted white flour (only the endosperm).
-So in the end this bread will have significantly more nutrition than just a straight white bread, especially since the wheat germ is added as an ingredient.
+So, in the end, this bread will have significantly more nutrition than 100% white bread, especially since the wheat germ is added as an ingredient.